diprefranco/diprefranco/README.md

 - **Backend**: C# .NET, Entity Framework, Web APIs.
 - **Databases**: PostgreSQL, SQL Server.

-For me, software development is all about ideas.
-Software is ideas in action—a way to make concepts come alive.
-Code is more than syntax; it’s a medium to express ideas and solve problems.
-While delivering quality code and solutions is vital, it’s equally important to remember that, at its core, we are building ideas to address real-world challenges.
+I love discussing ideas, and software is ideas running.
+Code is a way to express ideas.
+We are constantly focused on delivering quality solutions, quality code.
+That’s great and also necessary.
+But we cannot lose focus on that at a higher level we are building ideas, solutions to problems.

 ## Hobbies